Need Help? Give us a call.

 Now that you’ve learned all the ins and outs of Chase Merchant Services what are your next steps?

 Well, it depends on how you feel about everything you’ve learned.
 If you’re not completely convinced by Chase Merchant Services, then it’s important for you to shop some other options to see if there’s a better fit out there for your business.

-First up in your list is Square.
+First up on your list is Square.

-You’ll probably recognize Square’s characteristically sleek and white payment processing gear—from its most basic magstripe reader to its souped up Stand, you’ve likely encountered a wide variety of Square products as a consumer.
+You’ll probably recognize Square’s characteristically sleek and white payment processing gear—from its most basic magstripe reader to its souped-up stand, you’ve likely encountered a wide variety of Square products as a consumer.

 But what can Square offer you as a small business owner?